 Edible seaweed goes by the name of nori in Japan and is considered a vital element in sushi rolls and onigiri.
 It’s used as a wrap to hold all the ingredients together and comes with an incredible amount of health benefits.
-Although nori does appear green as seaweed should, it’s actually red and is a type of algae belonging to the Pyropia family.
+Although nori does appear green as seaweed should, it’s red and is a type of algae belonging to the Pyropia family.
 The Japanese have been using this seaweed for many other types of Japanese dishes since ancient times.

 The super healthy flying fish roe, or tobiko as the Japanese call it, can be identified as tiny orange-colored balls on your sushi.
 The main reason for its use is not for its health benefits or taste, as one might think, but instead, it’s used for visual appeal.

 They may not always appear orange (its natural color) and can appear in a multitude of colors thanks to organic dying.
 For example, tobiko can appear black from squid ink, red from chili, green from wasabi, and even yellow from a citrus fruit known as yuzu.

 This edible dried kelp is called dashi kombu and mostly originates from Japan’s northernmost island – Hokkaido.
 Although considered to be very nutritious, when it comes to sushi, it merely serves as decorations since its sprinkled on top.
 Dashi kombu serves as much more than seasoning with other Japanese dishes, an example being Dashi – a delicious soup with this dried kelp as its main ingredient.

 Dried shiitake mushrooms are a popular ingredient when it comes to vegetarian sushi rolls.
-They are also the third most cultivated mushroom in the world and have an enormous amount of health benefits thanks to its antiviral, anti-fungal, and antibacterial properties.
+They are also the third most cultivated mushroom in the world and have an enormous amount of health benefits thanks to their antiviral, anti-fungal, and antibacterial properties.

-When used in sushi, they are usually purchased dry but have to be hydrated under cold water and then marinated while with mirin, sugar, and soy sauce is used.
+When used in sushi, they are usually purchased dry but have to be hydrated under cold water, and then marinated in mirin, sugar, and soy sauce is used.